 Two views of the number of hospitalizations over time by date of symptom onset: the top chart show the number of cases hospitalized each day, along with a single trend line over the local pandemic period.
 Hospitalizations over the last week are provisional and are denoted by shading.
 The bottom chart shows how the trend changes by month.
-The current month will likely not show a true trend as cases have not yet been reported.
+The current month had the highest number of hospitalizations and the highest average value of 3.8.
+The last week of the current month will not show a true trend as some hospitalizations have not been reported.